Last updated 10/25/23

 How can I get free treatment if I don't have a health care provider and/or health insurance?

-Washtenaw County residents who are 50+ years old, not up-to-date on COVID vaccines (including a bivalent booster), and/or not very physically active* can get FREE treatment from the Health Department by joining COVID Plan4Health.
+Washtenaw County residents who are 50+ years old, not up-to-date on COVID vaccines, and/or not very physically active* can get FREE treatment from the Health Department by joining COVID Plan4Health.

 You can either sign up today so you're prepared if you test positive and need treatment later OR you can join right away after testing positive.
 It's free, easy, and can prevent you from getting really sick!
 Free at-home COVID tests also available through COVID Plan4Health.